-In Thailand, the fighting along the border with Cambodia has died down after almost three years of violence.
+Background: In Thailand, the fighting along the border with Cambodia has died down after almost three years of violence.
 This has come about as the Cambodian Deputy-Premier Ieng Sary prepared to visit Thailand for talks with the Thai government.
 Mr Sary was due to arrive in the Thai capital, Bangkok, on Friday (14 July) to discuss the border clashes which have resulted in the deaths of hundreds of Thai villagers and police since the 1975 Communist take-over of Cambodia.

 SYNOPSIS: Many of the villagers living in this area near the Cambodian border have abandoned their land and homes and moved to the comparative safety of nearby towns.
 Schools have closed and few farmers have stayed to risk the chance of being caught in a Cambodian ambush.
 The recent lull in the fighting has met with a quick response on the Thai side of the border.
 All barricades and defence have been removed from the line as a goodwill gesture in the hope that Mr Sary's visit will resolve the border dispute.